antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 2. **Conditional Handling:**
    - If the number is equal to 10, 20, or 30.
 Then return the number.

-### Data source
-Files was generated with the <a href="https://json-generator.com/" target="_blank" rel="noopener noreferrer">Json Generator</a> tool, the following template generates an array with the numbers of 0, 10

 ### Workflow implementation
-Each workflow will start with an Request trigger followed by a For Each action.
-The difference in the workflows only be and Condition actions implementation.
+This benchmark will be implementing a orchestration workflow that will loop over the items and call the different implementations of conditional handling.
 #### Condition action
 #### Expression if
 #### Javascript action
 ### Environment settings
 All the benchmarks was be using a WS1 App Service Plan, the scale out settings was limited to 1.
 The workflows concurrency For Each settings will be default, meaning that Logic App will process several records at the same time.

+### Data source
+Files was generated with the <a href="https://json-generator.com/" target="_blank" rel="noopener noreferrer">Json Generator</a> tool, the following template generates an array with the numbers of 0, 10, 20, 30, 40, 50.

 ## Result